therealnicoroshi/modlist/README.md

 ***

-## With MO2 Executables not working as intended
+### With MO2 Executables not working as intended

 Find the tools folder within your MO2 installation folder, and the .exe of the application inside it's respective folder (Example: D:\The Nico Experience\MO2\Tools\SSEedit)

 Right click/ compatability/ Run as administrator

-## Within the game
+### Within the game

 #### ❗ Some of the Creation Club content will be Borked.
-I am not going to repair anything Creation Club. ❗
+I am actively working to repair anything Creation Club that is included in this list. ❗

 When destroying tables some lanterns, glazed candles, and horn candles will not drop to the ground.
 Conversely Some candles might drop to the ground as they now have physics because of the Destructable Syrim mod.